 Advancing Health Care Through Molecular Science

 Ph.D.
-Candidate, International Max Planck Research School for Molecular Life SciencesWilliam Menzer (Molecular Biochemistry and Biophysics, M.S. ’19)
+Candidate, International Max Planck Research School for Molecular Life SciencesWilliam Menzer (M.S.
+MBB ’19)

 Since earning bachelor’s and master’s degrees in molecular biochemistry and biophysics through the Accelerated Master’s Program at Illinois Institute of Technology in 2019, alumnus William Menzer has continued his education as a Ph.D. student at the International Max Planck Research School for Molecular Life Sciences in Munich.
 There, he works as a member of a research group led by Andreas Ladurner, a professor of physiological chemistry.